mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-The implementation is again straightforward, however as we'll see the new promise transitions to a different state in a different way than using a executor, the new promise uses the handlers to make the transition as follows:
+The implementation is again straightforward.
+However, as we'll see, the new promise transitions to a different state in a different way than by using an executor.
+The new promise uses the handlers to make the transition as follows:

-- if the `onFulfilled` or `onRejected` function is called
+- if the `onFulfilled` or `onRejected` function is called:
-  - if there are **no errors** executing it, the promise will transition to the `FULFILLED` state with the returned value as the fulfillment `value`
+  - if there are **no errors** executing it, the promise will transition to the `FULFILLED` state with the returned value as the fulfillment `value`.
-  - if there is an **error** executing it, the promise will transition to the `REJECTED` state with the error as the rejection `reason`
+  - if there is an **error** executing it, the promise will transition to the `REJECTED` state with the error as the rejection `reason`.

-Let's make the `.then` method return a promise first
+Let's make the `.then` method return a promise first:

 {{< snippet lang="javascript" line="4,5,7" >}}
 class APromise {